-UNC Asheville astronomers Britt Lundgren and David Wake are both active members of the Sloan Digital Sky Survey (SDSS), an international astronomy collaboration working to precisely measure the positions and properties of millions of nearby stars, galaxies, and quasars.
-Dr. Lundgren studies quasars and the circumgalactic medium of galaxies, using spectra obtained by the SDSS-III BOSS and SDSS-IV eBOSS Surveys.
-Dr. Wake specializes in studies of galaxy evolution and is the Sample Design Lead for the SDSS-IV MaNGA Survey, which is obtaining spatially-resolved spectroscopy for 10,000 galaxies in the local universe.
+UNC Asheville astronomers Britt Lundgren and David Wake are both part of the Sloan Digital Sky Survey (SDSS), an international astronomy collaboration working to precisely measure the positions and properties of millions of nearby stars, galaxies, and quasars.
+Lundgren studies quasars and the circumgalactic medium of galaxies, using spectra obtained by the SDSS-III BOSS and SDSS-IV eBOSS Surveys.
+Wake specializes in studies of galaxy evolution and is the Sample Design Lead for the SDSS-IV MaNGA Survey, which is obtaining spatially-resolved spectroscopy for 10,000 galaxies in the local universe.
+Lundgren and Wake have also each led observational and archival programs using the Hubble Space Telescope.
+In 2023, Wake became the U.S. lead of a large parallel observing program using the James Webb Space Telescope.

-Current UNCA students involved in these projects include:
+Current UNCA students involved in research projects with Lundgren, Lynch, and Wake include:

 - Solomon McDonald (Computer Science / Astronomy)